Quantum3-Labs/stormbit-contracts/README.md

 For detailed information about StormBit, please visit our comprehensive  [StormBit Documentation](https://stormbit.gitbook.io/stormbit/)

+## UI

+To check the code for the UI : https://github.com/Quantum3-Labs/StormBit-monorepo/tree/dev/carlos

 ## Overview

 StormBit aims to democratize access to credit, especially targeting the 99% who are traditionally underserved by conventional financial institutions.
 It offers various agreement types, enabling lenders and borrowers to interact transparently and efficiently in a decentralized environment.